 Capacity and Capacity Utilization

-The rate of manufacturing capacity utilization--the ratio of output to capacity--was revised up 0.1 percentage point in the fourth quarter of 1998 and 0.2 percentage point in the third quarter of 1999 (table 6).
-Utilization in manufacturing in the third quarter of this year was 79.6 percent, a level 1.5 percentage points less than the 1967-98 average.
-The rates in both primary- and advanced-processing industries fell a few percentage points from the fourth quarter of 1997 to the third quarter of 1999.
+The rate of manufacturing capacity utilization--the ratio of output to capacity--was revised up 0.3 percentage point in the fourth quarter of 1998, 0.6 percentage point in the fourth quarter of 1999, and 0.2 percentage point in the third quarter of 2000 (table 8).
+Utilization in manufacturing in the third quarter of this year was 81.6 percent, a level 0.5 percentage point more than the 1967-99 average.
+The utilization rate for primary processing industries increased throughout 1999 and into 2000, rising above 86 percent (in the second quarter) for the first time since 1995.
+In contrast, the operating rate for advanced-processing industries fell though most of 1999 before picking up some this year.

-The revision incorporates the updating of the comprehensive annual data and of the revised monthly source data used in the estimation of production, capacity, and utilization.
-More up-to-date results were obtained from the 1997 Census of Manufactures, the 1998 Survey of Plant Capacity, other annual industry reports, recent information on prices, and revised monthly source data on physical products and on labor and electricity inputs.\1 Along with the individual production series and seasonal factors, the annual value-added weights used in aggregating the indexes to market and industry groups were also updated.
+The revision incorporated the updating of the comprehensive annual data and of the revised monthly source data used in the estimation of production, capacity, and utilization.
+More up-to-date results were obtained from the 1997 Census of Manufactures, the 1998 Annual Survey of Manufactures, the 1999 Survey of Plant Capacity, other annual industry reports, recent information on prices, and revised monthly source data on physical production and on labor and electricity inputs.2 Along with the individual production series and seasonal factors, the annual value-added weights used in aggregating the indexes to market and industry groups were also updated.